bihor/fp_newsletter/Documentation/Configuration/Index.rst

-unsubscribeVerifyUid              integer     Page for the unsubscription-verification unsubscribeVerifyMessageUid       integer     Optional page for the redirect after unsubscription-verification*** resendVerificationUid             integer     Page, where a user can request the verification-email again gdprUid                           integer     Page with the GDPR text                                               1 daysExpire                        integer     The link expires after X days                                         2 searchPidMode                     integer     Search in tt_address: 0: only in the 1. folder; 1: in all folders°    0 deleteMode                        integer     1: set deletion flag; 2: delete entry                                 1 languageMode                      integer     0: uses -1 if L>0; 1: uses the sys_language_uid from pages            0 dmUnsubscribeMode                 integer     0: direct unsubscription with link from direct_mail; 1: show form.
+unsubscribeVerifyUid              integer     Page for the unsubscription-verification unsubscribeVerifyMessageUid       integer     Optional page for the redirect after unsubscription-verification*** resendVerificationUid             integer     Page, where a user can request the verification-email again editUid                           integer     Page, where a user can edit his subscription gdprUid                           integer     Page with the GDPR text                                               1 daysExpire                        integer     The link expires after X days                                         2 searchPidMode                     integer     Search in tt_address: 0: only in the 1. folder; 1: in all folders°    0 deleteMode                        integer     1: set deletion flag; 2: delete entry                                 1 languageMode                      integer     0: uses -1 if L>0; 1: uses the sys_language_uid from pages            0 categoryMode                      integer     0: only cat./groups specified in module_sys_dmail_category; 1: all    1 categoryOrderBy                   string      category order by: title, sorting or uid                              title dmUnsubscribeMode                 integer     0: direct unsubscription with link from direct_mail; 1: show form.
 0 module_sys_dmail_html             integer     0: only TEXT; 1: TEXT and HTML; -1: ignore this field in tt_address   1 module_sys_dmail_category         string      List of categories (uid) from sys_dmail_category or fe_groups°°